Vulkan Synchronization Primer - Part I

 There are two main options for synchronizing work between queues.
 First, there is the broad-phase synchronization known as the VkSemaphore.
 The way it works is much like the standard OS-provided semaphore.
 Semaphores to be signaled are submitted to one queue at submission time, and semaphores are submitted to a different queue to be waited on (also at submission time).
 I call this “broad-phase” for pretty obvious reasons; it’s heavy-weight and blocks all execution on the second queue until all operations of the first queue finish.
 Sometimes, this is simply exactly what you want.
 For example, finishing all rendering on a graphics queue before attempting to send the framebuffer to the presentation queue.

 Other times, we need a finer grained form of synchronization.
 The most common examples of this are a transfer job to submit buffers or images to the GPU that get consumed later by the graphics queue.
-Alternatively, we might have interdependencies between the graphics queue and the compute queue or vice-versa.
-Luckily, encoding this information is not so difficult as we have two memory barrier types for dealing with these cases specifically: the VkBufferMemoryBarrier and VkImageMemoryBarrier.
+When releasing and acquiring resources across queues in this way, we also need a semaphore of some sort to sequence the acquisition to occur after the release.
+Luckily, encoding the acquisitions and releases is not so difficult with the two memory barrier types we have: the VkBufferMemoryBarrier and VkImageMemoryBarrier.
 Both of these structures contain member fields to encode the source and destination queue families.
 These barriers can also be used usefully on a single queue since they let you encode a barrier on a sub-region of either the buffer or image, or an image format transition in addition to every thing else in the case of an image barrier.
 When used to describe a queue transfer however, these barriers need to be submitted to both queues with the source and destination queue reversed.
 Depending on the queue they are submitted to, the barriers define a release or consume dependency between the queues.
-Another difference is that when these barriers are used to describe a queue ownership transfer, when a release is defined, the dstStageMask is ignored - after all, the commands submitted afterwards in the same queue do not care about the barrier.
+Another difference is that when these barriers are used to describe a queue ownership transfer, when a release is defined, the dstStageMask is ignored – after all, the commands submitted afterwards in the same queue do not care about the barrier.
 Similarly, the srcStageMask is ignored in the consume operation on the other side for an analogous reason.

 Render Passes and Subpasses, Fences, and Events